BathingTime/uoft-vac-discord-bots/README.md

 ### Implementation
 Currently, the bots are programmed in **Python** using the Python discord package.

-I've also included a a rough [template](Bot-Template.py) file that I wrote for starting to program new Discord bots in case the club ever wants more.
+I've also included a a rough [template](bot_template.py) file that I wrote for starting to program new Discord bots in case the club ever wants more.

+---
+### Organisation

+Refer to [Frodo Meet](frodo_meet) as an example bot folder.

+All bots should have their own folder under this repo, and all files specific to a bot should be kept in their folder.\
+Furthermore, all files required for hosting should be in a **files** subfolder (other than the [common](common_bot_helper.py) bot helper file).
+> A bot will likely have these files for hosting:
+> - Driver file: Uses the Python discord package to communicate with Discord.
+Uses functions from helper files to do computation & get outputs ([e.g.](frodo_meet/host_files/frodo_meet.py)).
+> - Helper file(s): Contains helper functions for computing a bot's output.
+Isolated from Discord functions to allow easy testing ([e.g.](frodo_meet/host_files/frodo_meet_helper.py)).
+> - Data file(s): If a bot needs to store data.
+Likely written to/fetched from by helper files ([e.g.](frodo_meet/host_files/meeting_entries.txt)).

+When editing a bot or starting a new one, try to be consistent with its and other bots' organisation, unless the bot's functionality requires otherwise.

 ---
 ### Hosting